-The Business Corporations Act (British Columbia) requires us to hold a general meeting of our Class B Shareholders in each calendar year and, at the meeting, to provide them with audited financial statements for the previous financial year.
-Instead of providing our annual financial statements at the meeting, we mail them to our Class B Shareholders and also our Class A Shareholders together with the notice for our annual general meeting of Class B Shareholders held in the fall of each year.
-At the same time, we send a letter to all shareholders reporting on our previous year's business.
+The Business Corporations Act (British Columbia) requires us to hold a general meeting of our Class B Shareholders (but not of our Class A Shareholders) in each calendar year and, at the meeting, to provide them with audited financial statements for the previous financial year.
+While we are not required to hold an annual general meeting of our Class A Shareholders (since the Class A Shares are non-voting), we do hold an annual information meeting for our Class A Shareholders.
+Instead of providing our annual financial statements at the meetings, we mail or electronically deliver them to our Class B Shareholders and Class A Shareholders together with a letter to shareholders reporting on our previous year's business.